okeyifee/nium-transfers/README.md

 # nium-transfers
 Nium Coding Challenge

-To be able to run this app, you need the following Java 11
-An IDE e.g. intelliJ
+To be able to run this app, you need to have Maven, Java 11 and An IDE e.g. intelliJ
-Maven

 ## How to run
 To be able to run app, you need to first compile by executing the command below: